 Paul is a member of the Ontario Bar Association (OBA) Executive Committee on Practice Innovation & Technology, Sub-Committee on Curating Technology.
 He is also a member of the American Intellectual Property Law Association (AIPLA).
 Paul is former Chair of the Toronto Intellectual Property Group, Vice-President of the Ukrainian Canadian Professional and Business Association of Toronto.

 Paul has been a faculty member for the Osgoode Certificate in Blockchains, Smart Contracts and the Law (2018/2019), an educational course developed for lawyers, business leaders, managers and influencers with an interest in blockchain technology.

 He speaks and writes regularly regarding intellectual property and is an active tweeter (@horbal).

-American Intellectual Property Law Association (AIPLA) Institute of Electrical and Electronics Engineers (IEEE) Intellectual Property Institute of Canada (IPIC), Associate Ontario Bar Association (OBA) Toronto Computer Lawyers' Group (TCLG) Toronto Intellectual Property Group (TIPG)
+American Intellectual Property Law Association (AIPLA) Institute of Electrical and Electronics Engineers (IEEE) Intellectual Property Institute of Canada (IPIC), Associate Law Society of Ontario (LSO) Ontario Bar Association (OBA) Toronto Computer Lawyers' Group (TCLG) Toronto Intellectual Property Group (TIPG)